parse-community/docs/_includes/flutter/queries.md

 ```

 ### Update event

-When an existing `ParseObject` which fulfills the `QueryBuilder` you subscribe is updated (The `ParseObject` fulfills the `QueryBuilder` before and after changes), you’ll get this event.
+When an existing `ParseObject` which fulfills the `QueryBuilder` you subscribe to is updated (The `ParseObject` fulfills the `QueryBuilder` before and after changes), you’ll get this event.
 The object is the `ParseObject` which was updated.
 Its content is the latest value of the `ParseObject`.

 ```dart